Manam language: Usage of the proximal demonstrative as a resumptive pro-form

 A second anaphoric use of the proximal demonstrative in Manam is as a resumptive pro-form.
 In this situation, the proximal demonstrative is used to sum up or resume discussing a topic that has already been spoken about.
 It can be used in reference to a topic discussed within the same sentence, or in an earlier sentence.
 When it is used to reference a topic within one sentence, the resumptive pro-form will immediately follow its antecedent as in Example (9).

 When the proximal demonstrative is acting as a resumptive pro-form, it usually takes the from ŋe or -ŋe rather than ŋa-e.
 The singular form is also more common than the plural form.
 This can be seen in Example (10) where the singular form is used despite the pro-from referring to a group of items.

 The resumptive pro-form can be used to reference a clause in order to indicate the time of a second clause, demonstrated by Example (11).
 It is also commonly used when a noun phrase is modified by a relative clause, as can be seen in Example (12).

 It is also often used when a sentence is thematised, and can function similarly to a theme-marker even though it does not meet the requirements to be considered a thematiser.
 In Example (13) below, ziràpu n-m ('your mattress') is the theme.

 Directional system and spatial deixis

 Manam, like most Oceanic languages, primarily uses an absolute reference directional system, even on a local scale, (as opposed to many European languages which primarily use relative reference systems).
 This system is oriented on a land-sea axis.
 However, Manam's system is unique because it has taken on a circular nature, becoming intrinsically linked to the geography of the island which is almost perfectly circular.
 Below are the directional terms associated in Manam:

-This directional system has only been attested in three languages: Manam, Boumaa Fijian, and Makian Taba.
+This directional system has only been attested in four languages: Manam, Boumaa Fijian, Taba, and Savosavo.

 The suffix -lo can be added to any of these terms to indicate movement towards that direction, as in Example (3).
 No suffix is needed to indicate movement away from a direction – this is inferred from the context of the sentence (contrast Examples (1) and (2) with Example (3)).